Tyrrrz/CliFx/Readme.md

 // $ ./myapp <first> <second> <third>
 ```

+> [!IMPORTANT]
+> Order values must be unique among the parameters of the same command.

 > [!NOTE]
 > Order values do not have to be sequential.
 > They are not used as absolute indices, but rather as relative indicators of the parameters' positions, so they can be spaced out as needed.

 Because parameters are bound positionally, every subsequent parameter relies on the previous one to be set in order to itself receive a value.
-This means that they are primarily used for mandatory inputs that the user is always expected to provide to execute the command, hence why the underlying properties in the above examples are all marked as `required`.
+This makes them primarily suited for handling mandatory inputs, hence why the underlying properties in the above examples are all marked as `required`.

-If you need to bind a parameter without requiring it to be set, you can do so by dropping the `required` modifier from the property, however this can only be done for the last parameter in the command:
+If you do need to bind a non-required parameter, you can do so by dropping the `required` modifier from the property — however this can only be done for the last parameter in the command:

 ```csharp
 [CommandParameter(0)]